pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 </code></pre>

 Next is to see the port status, we are going for 4 ports in this scenario.</br>
 We are looking for a bruteforce attack here.
-We confirm port 22 for SSH is up.
+We confirm port 22 for SSH is up.</br>
 ---

 ## SSH credential Hydra Attack